best-practicers/reviews/reviews/ethblock.art/Testing.md

 With [solidity-coverage](https://hardhat.org/plugins/solidity-coverage.html) it's possible to test and improve on the testing code coverage:

 * [coverage report](reports/coverage.md)

-### Initial observations
-* Tests only check for reverts
-* Tests are for functions not in diagram
-    * Diagram helps for understanding
-    * Is diagram out of date?
-* Access control for diagram

 ### Running tests
 ```